Category: Literacy

 Come with me as we explore the unlimited possibilities poetry can add not only to storytellers, but, to story listeners as well.

 Most storytellers shy away from utilizing poetry in performance because of the need to “memorize” verbatim as well as the inability to “ad lib” during the show.
 It is true that poetry lends itself to a certain rhythm, however, once you’ve crawled into the skin of the poet your voice becomes the vehicle and your words become the steering wheel that guides the listeners (travelers) on the journey.
 A good storyteller wouldn’t have any problem “playing” to an audience or “ad libbing” while utilizing the “sto’etry” style of telling.
-Read more »
+Read the rest of this entry »

 Literacy and Storytelling in the 21st Century with Michael D. McCarty